Mayberry in the Midwest Festival

 Enjoy dining at any of the eateries in the downtown area.
-There will be plenty of picnic tables placed on Jefferson Street so you can enjoy your food while watching entertainment on the stage.
+There will be plenty of picnic tables placed on Marion Street so you can enjoy your food while watching entertainment on the stage.
 Throughout the day, the stage will have a variety of entertainment to delight both young and old.
-Listen to music, watch the Tribute Artist Show, or cheer on participants as they compete in a Mayberry-themed trivia contest featured on stage.
+Listen to music, watch the Tribute Artist Show, or cheer on participants as they compete in three different Mayberry-themed game show contests featured on stage.

 Sunday morning, you won’t want to miss the 13th Annual Squad Car Nationals at 9 am just a few blocks south of the Courthouse Square.
 Where else can you see owners of Mayberry squad cars competing against the clock (and each other) as they drive from one task to the next in their iconic Ford Galaxies.
 Winners take home a trophy and bragging rights…….until next year!